On the Chase

 “If I reach a point where I’m known so much that I won’t be able to do the interviews, that’s OK,” Whiteside says.
 “We’ve had a hard time getting funding for larger projects, but it’s our hope to move on to those as soon as we can.”

-- Travel Drag Racing in Jerusalem 2 hours 15 min ago
+- Travel Travelogue: News and Notes from Philly, San Diego and More 2 hours 15 min ago